nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter8_chapter_8_holy_spirit_comforter_guide_and_power.md

 <!-- p44 -->
 This seal is not metaphorical but is literal.
 It serves as a sign of our redemption and is a down payment on the full inheritance we receive as children of God.
-Romans 8 describes that through the new birth we receive the same exact Spirit of God that raised Christ from the dead in our mortal bodies and we become the literal temple of the Holy Spirit (<span class="x-scripture" data-type="ref" data-book="2 Corinthians" data-chapter="6" data-verses="16" data-lang="en" data-version="NKJV">2 Corinthians 6:16</span>).
+Romans 8 describes that through the new birth we receive the same exact Spirit of God that raised Christ from the dead in our mortal bodies and we become the literal temple of the Holy Spirit (<span class="x-scripture" data-type="ref" data-book="2CO" data-chapter="6" data-verses="16" data-lang="en" data-version="NKJV">2 Corinthians 6:16</span>).

 <!-- p45 -->
-This receiving of God's Spirit transforms us, and it causes rivers of living water to flow from us (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="7" data-verses="38" data-lang="en" data-version="NKJV">John 7:38</span>).
+This receiving of God's Spirit transforms us, and it causes rivers of living water to flow from us (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="7" data-verses="38" data-lang="en" data-version="NKJV">John 7:38</span>).
 This renewal is immediate and complete but continues through our entire lives.
 The river of the Holy Spirit should never stop flowing in our lives!

 <!-- p46 -->